serge133/korean/README.md

 ## **Generating Mnemonics with the Agent**

+### Where is the agent located?
+Located in Mistral AI Chat in the agents tab, called "Korean Mnemonic"

 ### **How to Prompt the Agent**
 - **For a single mnemonic:**
   Type a Korean word (e.g., "영화").